-If you have symptoms, please follow NHS advice.
+If you have and Covid like symptoms, please follow NHS advice.
 Do not come to the hotel.

 Safety of guests and staff

 We are taking every measure we possibly can to ensure the safety of our guests and customers but also our staff.
-While we are doing all we can, we request that our guests and customers also play their part keeping us all safe by observing safe practices, such as washing hands and socially distancing, in-line with current government advice.
+While we are doing all we can, we request that our guests and customers also play their part keeping us all safe by observing safe practices, such as washing hands and sensible social behaviour in-line with current government advice.

 Due to staff restrictions both in the kitchen and waiting staff, during this time, we are running on a slightly reduced menu, we appreciate your understanding.

 We look forward to your visit,

 We look forward to welcoming new and returning guests when we are able to do so, and want to assure you all of our commitment to the safety, health and well-being of all our customers and staff as and when this happens.

 Having done a thorough risk assessment, we have put necessary protocols in place.
 Please play your part in keeping us all safe by observing safe practice.